proplot-dev/proplot/README.md

 The **two most important** features are the `subplots` command and the `format` method.
 Use `subplots` to generate a scaffolding of axes and panels with rigid spacing, then use the new `format` method assigned to each axes instance to control the look of your axes in one line with a plethora of keyword arguments.
 Why do this?

   * To modify an axes property (e.g. an x-axis label) with the default API, you normally have to use a bunch of one-liner `pyplot` commands (or method calls on axes/axis objects).
 This can get repetitive and quite verbose, resulting in lots of copy-paste code.
   * Now, you can pass all of these settings to `format`.
 Instead of having to remember the name of the function, whether it's attached to `pyplot` or an object instance, and the order/names of the arguments, you just have to remember one thing -- the name of the keyword argument.
-The method also abstracts away some irritating inconsistencies -- now, There's Only One (obvious) Way To Do It.
+The method also abstracts away some irritating inconsistencies and redundancies -- now, There's Only One (obvious) Way To Do It.

 ## Installation
 ```